awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-net.md

 1. In `Program.cs`, replace the following SMTP credentials with the values that you obtained in [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md):
 **Important**
 Your SMTP credentials are different from your AWS credentials\.
-For more information about credentials, see [Using credentials with Amazon SES](using-credentials.md)\.
+For more information about credentials, see [Types of Amazon SES credentials](send-email-concepts-credentials.md)\.
    + YOUR\_SMTP\_USERNAME—Replace with your SMTP username\.
 Note that your SMTP username credential is a 20\-character string of letters and numbers, not an intelligible name\.
    + YOUR\_SMTP\_PASSWORD—Replace with your SMTP password\.